 Do I have to have this?
 Is there an alternative?

 You do not have to have a biopsy.
-It is possible just to monitor the abnormality with scans but this risks the abnormality growing or spreading and may delay treatment which may lead to worse outcomes.
+It is possible just to monitor the abnormality with scans but this risks the abnormality growing or spreading and might delay treatment which may lead to worse outcomes.

 Often there is no other more safely accessible tissue to target which limits alternative options.